gumbernator/Mongolian-ALPR/README.md

 potential to be characters.
 Now we turn the masks into bounding boxes and crop them out from the plate image.
 I trained a simple CNN (Convolutional Neural Network) similar to [MNIST example](https://keras.io/examples/mnist_cnn/) on Keras documentation.
 Augmented character images (200 images from each character) to train the CNN.
-Ran the model on cropped images and it's done.
+Then ran the model on cropped bounding boxes and it's done.

 Currently it has a score of 66-72 mAP (mean average precision) for plate detection.

-And character recognition for the license plate is heavily relied on a plate type, image angle and ambient light.
+And the character recognition of license plate is heavily dependant from plate type, camera angle and ambient lights.
 So the exact accuracy is hard to evaluate.

-To upgrade it needs to have an object detection model which can detect and classify characters from a plate image since the second stage is the current bottleneck of this system.
+To upgrade it needs to have an object detection model which can detect and classify characters from a plate image like a first stage since the second stage is the current bottleneck of this system.
 In short, it needs more data.

 <p align="center">